 Archaeological Sites in South America

-Cueva de las Manos, Río Pinturas, contains an assemblage of cave art, executed between 13,000 and 9,500 years ago.
-The people responsible for the paintings may have been the ancestors of the historic hunter-gatherer communities of Patagonia found by European settlers in the 19th century.
+Cueva de las Manos, Río Pinturas (a World Heritage site) contains an assemblage of cave art, executed between 13,000 and 9,500 years ago.
+The people responsible for the paintings may have been the ancestors of the historic hunter-gatherer communities of Patagonia.

 Easter Island lies at the southeasternmost point of the Polynesian Triangle in Oceania.
-It is most famous for its nearly 1,000 surviving monumental statues, called moai, created by the early Rapa Nui people.
-Rapa Nui National Park is a protected Chilean wildlife area located within Easter Island.
+It is famous for its monumental moai statues, created by the early Rapa Nui.
+Rapa Nui National Park is a protected Chilean wildlife area and UNESCO World Heritage Site on Easter Island.

 Embedded within a dramatic landscape between the Andes and the Amazon Basin, the Historic Sanctuary of Machu Picchu is among the greatest artistic, architectural and land use achievements anywhere, as well as the most significant tangible legacy of the Inca civilization.